datasektionen/bawang-content/namnder/eventorganet/internationella-namnden/sidebar_en.md

 #### International Student Coordinator

-Håvard Alstadheim</br>
+Elias Wetterwik</br>
 [isc@datasektionen.se](mailto:isc@datasektionen.se)

-## Slack
+## Mattermost

-We are using Slack!
-Ask the International Student Coordinator or another member of the International Board if you want to be invited.
+We are using Mattermost!
+Ask the International Student Coordinator or another member of the International Committee if you want to be invited.